-- managing how and where people can develop land through our District Plan - enforcing resource consent conditions, unauthorised land uses and waste management regulation - managing rubbish and recycling in the district - managing stormwater from developments within the urban areas - ensuring we have sustainable sources of drinking water for our communities and efficient usage (including leak detection) - ensuring wastewater is properly treated to current environmental standard - · managing our parks and reserves for our community - managing our electricity usage - looking at building methods for Council buildings which are more sustainable - such as double glazing.
+- managing how and where people can develop land through our District Plan - enforcing resource consent conditions, unauthorised land uses and waste management regulation - managing rubbish and recycling in the district - managing stormwater from developments within the urban areas - ensuring we have sustainable sources of drinking water for our communities and efficient usage (including leak detection) - ensuring wastewater is properly treated to current environmental standard - managing our parks and reserves for our community - managing our electricity usage - looking at building methods for Council buildings which are more sustainable - such as double glazing.

 In 2017 Council sought community feedback on a suite of Waste Minimisation initiatives, to gauge whether the community supports them, and if so, what they think our priorities should be.
-This feedback together with feedback received through the Long Term Plan Consultation helped guide our planning.
+This feedback helped guide our planning, and we now particularly want feedback on the key environmental sustainability initiatives we are proposing: